tpbnick/docs/docs/py-dictionaries.md

 ```
 These aliens all have the same characteristics, but Python considers each one a separate object, which allows us to modify each alien individually.

 How might you work with a group of aliens like this?
 Imagine that one aspect of a game has some aliens changing color and moving faster as the game progress.
-When it's time to change colors, we can use a `for` loop and an `if` statement to change the color of the aliens.
+When it's time to change colors, we can use a `#!py for` loop and an `#!py if` statement to change the color of the aliens.
 For example, to change the first three aliens to yellow, medium-speed aliens worth 10 points each, we could do this:
 ```py linenums="1"
 # Make an empty list for storing aliens
 aliens = []